 Bankruptcy is an accessible and readily available option for people to get out of severe debt.
 The eligibility criteria is minimal and the application process is as simple as providing the appropriate documents.
-However the consequences of bankruptcy are severe and it should never be entered into lightly.
-This bankruptcy means test will not so much help you to determine whether you can enter bankruptcy, but whether you should.
+There is no specific Bankruptcy Means Test in Australia, but we have explained the thresholds and criteria to help you decide if Bankruptcy is for you.

 Each situation is unique

-Generally, Bankruptcy won’t impact your employment.
-In fact, in most cases, you won’t even need to tell your employer about your situation.
-There are some licensed industries, such as real estate, building and the finance industry which won’t allow a bankrupt person to hold a license.
-If you are concerned if this might effect you, contact your industry union to find out what effect bankruptcy will have on your position, if any.
-Bankruptcy also has income thresholds where any dollar earned above this amount will be distributed to your creditors.
-The base income threshold (if you have no dependents) currently sits at $54,081.30 net per year.
-For a full list of indexed amounts, visit the Australian Financial Security Authority website.
+Generally, Bankruptcy won’t impact your employment and in most cases, you won’t even need to tell your employer about your situation.
+However, there are some industry bodies such as real estate, building and finance which won’t allow a declared bankrupt to hold a license.
+If you are concerned that this might affect you, contact your industry body to find out if Bankruptcy will impact your position.

-If you have a mortgage, you might like to do your best to avoid declaring bankruptcy.
-Declaring bankruptcy is the act of legally declaring to your creditors that you don’t have enough wealth, either in cash or assets to repay what you owe.
-As such you are put into a position where any wealth you have over a set threshold will be sold and the proceeds will go toward paying back your creditors.
-As a mortgage is generally secured against the house, the Bankruptcy Trustee will more than likely sell your home to recover some of the money for your creditor.
+If you own property, you should avoid declaring Bankruptcy.
+Declaring Bankruptcy legally declares to your creditors that you don’t have enough wealth repay what you owe.
+Any wealth you have over a set threshold will be sold and the proceeds will go toward paying back your creditors.
+As a mortgage is generally secured against the house, the Bankruptcy Trustee will sell your home to recover some of the money for your creditor.
 There are certain circumstances where you may be able to keep your family home.
-For example, where you own your home with your spouse, you may be able to sell your share of the mortgage to your spouse, who will take full responsibility for the mortgage.
-However, we advise you to speak to a financial expert or consult with a bankruptcy trustee to see if this may be an option for you before going ahead with your bankruptcy.

-You also need to be in genuine financial hardship to declare bankruptcy.
-You need to be able to prove you have absolutely no way to repay your debts and not just choosing not to.
-If your Trustee believes you are capable of repaying your debts, they will reject your bankruptcy application.
+You also need to be in genuine financial hardship to declare Bankruptcy.
+You need to be able to prove you have absolutely no way to repay your debts, you cannot choose to go Bankrupt.
+If your Trustee believes you are capable of repaying your debts, they will reject your Bankruptcy application.

 How to proceed

-If you still aren’t sure about bankruptcy, or if you would like to explore your options, call Debt Rescue on 1800 00 3328.
+If you would like to learn more about Bankruptcy, or if you would like to explore other debt relief solutions, call Debt Rescue on 1800 00 3328.
 Our experienced Case Managers will talk to you about your situation and explain all the options available to you.
-This will give you the chance to ask any questions specific to your circumstances and wrap your head around the consequences and how they effect you.
+You can also fill in our enquiry form and we’ll get back to you with some options.